birlorg/couponcodes/README.md

 - You can not select your own plaintext, it will only generate new random codes.
 - This code has been barely tested and not audited, security and fit for purpose is your problem.

-All other shortcomings are bugs and you should file issues.
+All other shortcomings are bugs and you should file issues & pull requests.
 Patches to fix the known shortcomings welcome.

 ## Usage